A legal guide to drafting a social media policy for your company

 The proliferation of the Internet and technology has rendered social media a mainstay in most of our lives.
 As a business owner, the use of social media needs to be managed with care and diligence.

 Whether it is your employee posting a picture of himself at work on Facebook, or your marketing staff handling a company advertisement online, small mistakes on social media platforms could have large consequences for your business reputation.
 In addition, social media in Singapore is intertwined with many laws governing the usage of media.

 Navigating through the legal and social media landscape combined is no mean feat for any business owner.
 Find out the various laws, rules and regulations regarding the usage of social media in Singapore and how you can manage social media usage in your company with a comprehensive social media policy.

-The Media Development Authority of Singapore (MDA) is the regulatory body which regulates activity on any media platform in Singapore, including television, radio, newspapers, or the Internet.
+The Infocomm Media Development Authority of Singapore (IMDA) is the regulatory body which regulates activity on any media platform in Singapore, including television, radio, newspapers, or the Internet.
 Social media would fall under the category of the Internet.

 Legal Issues Regarding Social Media